WHAT IS A LIFE SETTLEMENT? LIFE SETTLEMENTS IN 2020

 The origin of life settlements dates all the way back to a 1911 Supreme Court case called Grigsby v.
 Russell.
-In the 1980s sellling an unneeded life insurance policy for cash became a way for people with diminished health to obtain funds for medical and living expenses.
-In the years since, legislation and tax laws have created a more favorable climate for consumers looking for options when an insurance policy is no longer needed.
-Statutes passed in the last five years now mean that 90 percent of Americans are protected by comprehensive life settlement legislation.
+In the 1980s selling your unneeded life insurance policy for cash became a way for people with poor health to obtain funds for medical and living expenses.

 The retirement years are costlier than ever, both because of the rising price of health care and the uncertainty of government resources like social security.
 A life insurance policy is an asset that can outlive its usefulness; the original beneficiary might not need the proceeds anymore, or the premiums have become burdensome.
 Under these circumstances, it is worthwhile for a senior to explore an option that can free up cash in the sale of that unwanted policy.
 Besides the obvious cash windfall, a life settlement also eliminates the premium payments that have depleted even more of a retiree’s limited resources.

-Two key variables dictate whether an individual would benefit from a life settlement: the policy holder’s level of health impairment and the cost structure of the policy.
 The two factors are related, where a policy issued with a higher rating combined with a poor health prognosis can result in a promising settlement offer.
 For example, if a universal life policy was issued at preferred-plus and the policy holder becomes significantly more impaired than predicted, a life settlement would provide a payout higher than the stated cash surrender value.
-Some policies are not a good fit for a settlement, and the owner may be better off to either surrender their life insurance policy for cash value, borrow against the policy’s value, or negotiate another option with their carrier.
-To find out whether a life settlement might be a good fit for you, visit Magna Life Settlement’s simple calculator.

 Because a life settlement can provide a significant cash payout to help pay for retirement expenses, no one should miss that opportunity simply because they don’t understand the life settlement process.
 As the word gets out about the potential upside of life settlements, seniors who are likely to benefit from these transactions need guidance about how it works and how to start the process.
 Here are the basic steps of a life settlement:

-1. Determine your eligibility.
 Using Magna’s calculator, first determine whether your medical status and the specifics of your policy make you a good fit for a settlement.

-2. Submit an in-force illustration.
 With the help of a Magna case administrator, you will request an illustration from your life insurance carrier that spells out what the minimum premium costs would be if you kept the policy until it matures – typically at age 100 – and if the net policy account value at maturity was $1,000.
 This allows us at Magna to determine how much your policy may be worth.

-3. Submit additional healthcare data.
 At this point, you will fill out a HIPAA form protecting your privacy and submit your health data.
 This also helps us to determine how much your policy may be worth.

-5. Wait for Magna review and informal offer.
 Then, your Magna representative will calculate the value of your policy and decide whether or not to make you an informal offer, pending the next steps of information gathering.

-6. Magna obtains medical records and life expectancy report.
 These reports verify your policy value so that Magna can calculate an offer that pays out the maximum amount for your policy.

-7. If your policy qualifies, Magna extends a formal offer.
 If you accept the offer, you will receive cash in exchange for the sale of your policy after the sale is complete.
 This closing process takes some time.
 Similar to buying a house, a life settlement involves signing contracts.

-8. Magna takes over the policy.
-After the settlement transaction closes, Magna is responsible for paying all future premiums and receives the death benefit once the policy matures.
+After the settlement transaction closes, Magna Life Settlements is responsible for paying all future premiums and receives the death benefit once the policy matures.